TomD0wning/DataStructuresAndAlgorithms/Searching.md

 However a problem occurs when two or more items have the same hash value (44%11 == 0 & 77%11 == 0 ), this causes a **collision** or **clash**.
 (See [Collision resolution](#Collision-resolution))

 Given a collection of items, a hash function that maps each item into a unique slot is referred to as a **perfect hash function**.
 If it's known that the items in the collection will not change then it's possible to construct a perfect hash function.
-However given an aribtory collection of items there is no way to construct a perfect hash function, however to still gain performance efficiency the has function does not need to be perfect.
+However given an arbitrary collection of items there is no way to construct a perfect hash function, however to still gain performance efficiency the has function does not need to be perfect.

-One way to achieve a perfect hash function is to increase the size of the hash table however this is only feasable with small numbers, a collection of 9 digit numbers for instance would almost 1 billion slots, potentially wasting huge amounts of memeory.
+One way to achieve a perfect hash function is to increase the size of the hash table however this is only feasible with small numbers, a collection of 9 digit numbers for instance would almost 1 billion slots, potentially wasting huge amounts of memory.
 In order to create a hash function that minimises the number of collisions, is easy to compute and evenly distributes  the items, the remainder method needs to be extended.

 the folding method is an extension of this, it begins by dividing the item into equal-sizes (the last item may be an exception).
 These pieces are then added together to give the resulting hash value.
 For instance take the number 436-555-4601, the digits would be divided into groups of 2 (43,65,55,46,01), then after the addition, we would get 210, then taking the 11 slot hash table above using the remainder method (_210 % 11 == 1_) the item would be placed into slot 1 of the hash table.
 Other folding methods go further and reverse every other piece of the item before the addition step, using the same number the reverse method would give (_43+56+55+64+01 = 219_), then applying the remainder method, (_219 % 11 = 10._)